Moving an Elderly Parent Into Your Home: What to Know

 Facilitate family discussions or ask relatives one-on-one, but make an effort to gather answers to the following questions:

-How Will Your Parents' Social Life Be Affected By the Move?
+How Will Your Parents' Social Life Be Affected?

 When your parent moves in with you, they may leave their own social circle and friends behind.